 Course information

-Animals and Environments involves a range of practical sessions to ensure students fully understand the concepts and techniques involved in meeting the welfare needs of the animals and their environment.
-This pathway brings together knowledge and understanding with practical and technical skills.
-Learners develop skills and knowledge through a combination of theory and hands-on practical work combined with links to outside agencies such as the RSPCA, Bidlea Farm and Pets at Home as well as caring for our animals that live on site.
+This pathway brings personal fulfilment to individuals who are passionate about animals, providing them with the knowledge and skills to make a positive impact on the lives of animals.
+Learners develop skills and knowledge through a combination of theory and hands-on practical work combined with links and visits to outside agencies such as the RSPCA, Bidlea Farm, Chester Zoo, Higher Farm as well as caring for our animals that live on site.
 Animals and Environments also provides learners the opportunity to develop empathy, understanding and reflection skills.

-On the Animals and Environments pathway, learners will develop an understanding some of the following areas;
+On the Animals and Environments pathway, learners will develop an understanding in some of the following areas;

 • Habitats